 - You aren’t planning to load any media files (videos and photos) onto the headset.

-- You plan on using Oculus Link or Virtual Desktop to mostly play games which are on your computer.
+- You plan on using Oculus Link, Oculus Air Link, or Virtual Desktopto to mostly play games which are on your computer.

 - Spending extra money on the elite strap or other accessories is a priority for you.